swedbank/jenkins-stargate/README.md

         script "/path/to/pipleine"
     }

-I you are testing jenkins shared library code, and your ``/vars/*.groovy`` files depend on each other, you can load library from current folder without specifying second argument (targetPath):
+If you are testing jenkins shared library code, and your ``/vars/*.groovy`` files depend on each other, you can load library from current folder without specifying second argument (targetPath):

     def testResult = PipelineTestRunner().run {